sethfischer/sethfischer.github.io/content/web-development/symfony-2-latex-pdf-service.rst

 :software: LaTeX: pdfTeX, Version 3.1415926-2.4-1.40.13 (TeX Live 2012/Debian)
 :software: PHP: 5.4.36-0+deb7u3
 :software: rubber-pipe: 1.1
+:summary:
+    This Symfony 2 article is obsolete.

-:summary:  Portable Document Format (PDF) has become a universally accepted
-    format for sharing documentation making the dynamic generation of PDF documents an expected feature of many web applications.
+    Portable Document Format (PDF) has become a universally accepted format for sharing documentation making the dynamic generation of PDF documents an expected feature of many web applications.
 After reviewing a number of libraries for generating PDF documents it was decided to write a